facebook/infer/_docs/01-linters.md

   };
 ```

 The default severity is `WARNING` and the default mode is `ON`, so these are optional.
-If the check is `OFF` it will only be available in debug mode (flags `--debug` or `--linters-developer-mode`). `INFOs` are generally also not reported, except with some specialzed flags. `name` and `doc_url` are used only for Phabricator comments at the moment.
+If the check is `OFF` it will only be available in debug mode (flags `--debug` or `--linters-developer-mode`). `INFOs` are generally also not reported, except with some specialzed flags. `name` and `doc_url` are used only for CI comments at the moment (in Phabricator).

 <a name="paths">**Defining Paths**</a>